 As you might have seen, the basics are always the same.
 Draw a circle and then add lines.
 It’s that simple, yet it isn’t when you want to draw a beautiful face.
 It’s all about proportions and how things are placed in the head.

 The video has a narration that makes it easy to follow through and learn at the same time.
-It’s also nice to see the hand movements from the artist and the thought process behind the lines.
+It’s also nice to see the hand movements of the artist and the thought process behind the lines.

-How to Draw a Manga male Head
+How to Draw a Manga Male Head

-In the video, Sophie Chan explains the subtle differences between male and female faces, so this tutorial is especially nice if you want to learn those differences.
+In the video, Sophie Chan explains the subtle differences between male and female faces, so this tutorial is especially nice if you want to learn about those differences.

 So in a sense, this video shows you how to draw the head before drawing elements like eyes, nose, mouth, etc. In the end, you have a clear head and face structure to draw on further.